csci104/site/homework/hw1/index.md

 6. Sharing my code with a classmate, if they just promise not to copy them, but to just read over it and learn from it.

 ### Part B
-Which of the following are recommended ways of writing code (see the Tools and Links page)?
+Which of the following are recommended ways of writing code (see the Resources page)?

 1. gedit
 2. emacs